Four smart planning tips for couples who live together

 When you move in together, one of the best benefits is splitting the mortgage or the rent, not to mention all the other household expenses.
 But finances also are one of the most common reasons for breaking up, whether married or unmarried.

-While married couples are legally protected when it comes to how finances are distributed after a breakup, unmarried couples often are not.
-One way to protect yourself is with a cohabitation agreement, also known as a domestic partner agreement, which addresses important financial issues that should be discussed by you and your partner.
+While married couples are often legally protected when it comes to how finances are distributed after a breakup, unmarried couples often are not.
+One way to help protect yourself is with a cohabitation agreement, also known as a domestic partner agreement, which addresses important financial issues that should be discussed by you and your partner.

 2. Plan for the unexpected

-But the laws controlling this vary by state and don’t apply to unmarried couples.
+But the laws controlling this often vary by state and don’t apply to unmarried couples.
 This means a surviving partner has no claim to his or her partner’s assets, which could go to the closest family member, known as the “next of kin.”

 It’s particularly important for unmarried couples to draw up a will (or other estate-planning documents) to make sure that the right person inherits any property in question.

-In addition to a will, unmarried couples should establish a health care directive and durable power of attorney.
+In addition to a will, unmarried couples should consider establishing a health care directive and durable power of attorney.
 Essentially, these documents enable your partner to make critical decisions on your behalf if needed.
 A health care directive applies to critical health care decisions, while a durable power of attorney applies to critical financial and legal decisions.

 3. Fill the social security gap with life insurance